alondmnt/joplin-plugin-time-slip/README.md

     - Edit the note to change any of the fields.
     - Select the default order of the log entries in the settings.
 You may also activate auto-sorting, so that edited entries are automatically resorted (or resort using `Tools -> Sort Time Slip log`).
     - Insert the table into a note (or replace selection) using `Note -> Insert Time Slip markdown log`.
+    - Import a markdown table by selecting the table and clicking `Tools -> Convert selected table to CSV`.
 6. The panel displays a summary of completed timers.
     - Only entries in the selected date range are displayed.
     - Change the aggregation level by selecting task, project, or note.